Finite-volume scattering on the left-hand cut: Analyticity of the Bethe-Salpeter kernel

 For the example of the single $u$-channel loop, the problem is solved by simply replacing $\mathcal L(P,k) \to \mathcal L(P,P-k)$ before $k^0$ integration.
 Since the expression is invariant under $k \to P-k$, this does not change the value of the full diagram, but it does change the definition (and indeed the basic properties) of particular contributions such as $\mathcal I^{[2]}(P)$.
 In particular, the TOPT contributions identified above are transformed to

 In this case we find that the $[AB]$ and $[BA]$ terms faithfully represent the true singularities, without adding any spurious poles.
-In the case of $[AB]$, the expression for the sub-diagram matches the full diagram exactly, while for $[BA]$ it is related by a $E - \omega_N(\boldsymbol P - k) \to \omega_N(\boldsymbol k)$ replacement.
-In contrast to the situation of the preceding subsection, here the replacement does not generate spurious singularities and in fact leads to an $E$-independent expression for the sub-diagram.
+For $[AB]$, the expression for the sub-diagram matches the full diagram exactly, while for $[BA]$ it is related by the replacement $E - \omega_N(\boldsymbol P - k) \to \omega_N(\boldsymbol k)$.
+In contrast to the situation of the preceding subsection, here the replacement does not generate spurious poles and in fact leads to an $E$-independent expression for the sub-diagram.
 (To see that $[AB]$ and $[BA]$ are safe note that either denominator vanishing would correspond to the kinematics of an on-shell $N \to N \pi \pi$ decay, which is not possible.)

 It remains to show how the replacement $\mathcal L(P,k) \to \mathcal L(P,P-k)$ is generalized to all diagrams.
 The guiding principle is to replace $u$-channel-like momentum routing with $t$-channel-like routing.
 However, this is ambiguous since certain diagrams, like those shown in figure~\ref{fig:routing_procedure}(a), have both $u$- and $t$-channel like behavior.
 Such ambiguities are resolved by performing all internal $\ell^0$ integrals in a given Bethe-Salpeter contribution before applying the momentum reassignments.